lctr/hsk-client/README.md

 Front-end for HSK flashcard/drill app, HSK standing for the *Hanyu Shuiping Kaoshi (汉语水平考试)* Mandarin Chinese Proficiency standard.

 The back-end can be found in the [hsk-server](https://github.com/lctr/hsk-server) repository.

-*README doc still to be completed.*
+*This README doc is still to be completed.*

 ## Project setup
 ```